LSX285/Windows11-LTSC/README.md

 ## Known issues

-- Safe Mode boot displays a **hard error** message which can be ignored.
+- Safe Boot displays a **hard error** message which can be ignored.
 - Programs installed via **APP** may not uninstall successfully on first login.
 To resolve this, restart Windows.

 ## Development Roadmap